Best Dog Harnesses of 2026

 Ease of use: I put every harness on multiple different dogs and evaluated which ones were the easiest to put on, take off, and adjust.

-Sizing: Sizing and fit is the most important thing when purchasing a dog harness, since correct sizing and proper fit equals safe usage for your dog.
-I tried each harness on two to four different dogs that fit the recommended size ranges so see if the brand recommended sizes lined up with real dogs’ measurements.
+Sizing: Sizing and fit are the most important factors when purchasing a dog harness, since correct sizing and proper fit equal safe usage for your dog.
+I tried each harness on two to four different dogs that fit the brand's recommended size ranges to see whether the brand's sizes aligned with real dogs’ measurements.

-Fit: I put each harness on two to four different dogs of different builds to determine how they fit differently shaped dogs.
-Tester dogs ranged from very long bodied, to barrel chested, to low to the ground, to stocky.
-The harnesses with the most adjustability tended to be the most versatile, and some harnesses were flat out wrong for certain dogs’ anatomy.
-Harnesses that dug into the armpits or seemed to put pressure on dogs’ backs were docked in my scoring, as were harnesses that seemed like a safety risk to escape prone dogs.
+Fit: I put each harness on two to four dogs of different builds to determine how they fit differently shaped dogs.
+Tester dogs ranged from very long-bodied to barrel-chested to low to the ground to stocky.
+The harnesses with the most adjustability tended to be the most versatile, and some harnesses were flat-out wrong for certain dogs’ anatomy.
+Harnesses that dug into the armpits or seemed to put pressure on dogs’ backs were docked in my scoring, as were harnesses that seemed like a safety risk to escape-prone dogs.

-Pulling test: I let a dog pull on each harness while a leash was attached to each of the connection points.
+Pulling test: I let a dog pull on each harness while a leash was attached to each connection point.
 This test showed how well (or how poorly) the harness distributed pulling force across a dog’s body.
-Harnesses that turned or shifted, bunched up, or created pressure points on dogs’ necks, shoulders, back, or armpits lost points.
+Harnesses lost points that turned or shifted, bunched up, or created pressure points on dogs’ necks, shoulders, backs, or armpits.

 Size options: Many breeds (and mixes) have slightly different builds, making it hard to recommend a “one size fits all” harness.
-However, the harnesses with the biggest size range and most adjustability are more likely to work on a variety of dogs.
+However, harnesses with the widest size range and the most adjustability are more likely to fit a variety of dogs.

-Quality and durability: I used each of these harnesses over the course of at least a month, but oftentimes much longer.
+Quality and durability: I used each of these harnesses for at least a month, often much longer.
 I’ve been using/testing many of the harnesses in this pool for multiple years, so I’ve been able to evaluate the build quality of each one in real-life hiking, running, camping, and walking scenarios.

 Number of adjustment points: I counted the number of adjustment points on each harness and tested each one.
 Generally, the more adjustability, the better.

-Number of connection points: I counted up the number of leash connection points on each harness and tested them via the pulling test listed above.
+Number of connection points: I counted the leash connection points on each harness and tested them using the pulling test listed above.

 Extra features: I noted harnesses with reflective elements, breathable materials, extra padding for long-term wear, and other nice-to-have features.

-Price: I weighed all the above evaluation points against the price of the harness to determine the options most worth your money.
+Price: I weighed all the above evaluation points against the harness's price to determine the options that are the best value.
 Generally, the cheap Amazon options weren’t worth the price in material quality/fit alone.
 You’re better off spending more for a harness that will last your dog’s lifetime.

 Why you should trust us / About the author